Powerlearnproject/se-assignment-day-2-git-and-github-Deej-toto/README.md

   5.Pull Requests – Propose changes before merging branches, enabling review and discussion.
   6.Conflict Resolution – Handling overlapping changes from multiple contributors to ensure a smooth merge.
   7.History Tracking – Allows users to revert to previous versions if needed, preventing data loss.

  GitHub simplifies version control, improves collaboration and ensures a structured development workflow making it a popular tool for managing versions of code.

+ Version control safeguards project stability, enhances teamwork and ensures reliable code management which helps in maintaining project integrity.

-Q2.## Describe the process of setting up a new repository on GitHub.
+## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

   To create a new repository on GitHub:
 1.Log in to GitHub
 2.Create a New Repository